-- Implement the Polynomial representation using a Array - Implement the Application of Stack Infix to Postfix . - Make the basic operations of circular Queue - Implement the Polynomial representation using a Link List - Implement the Doubly Link-List of annote state to allow the valor word or model - Implement the Binary Tree Traversal. - Find the Shortest Path using Diskstra's Algo. - Implement the Shorting using Quick Short method - Implement the Shorting using Merge Short method - Implement the Static Hashing using any one method - Arrange words in dictionary order using Binary Search Tree In order Traversal
+- Implement the Polynomial representation using a Array - Implement the Application of Stack Infix to Postfix . - Make the basic operations of circular Queue . - Implement the Polynomial representation using a Link List . - Implement the Doubly Link-List and and the shake been as between and O Implement the Binary Tree Traversal.

+- Find the Shortest Path using Diskstra's Algo. . - Implement the Shorting using Quick Short method . - Implement the Shorting using Merge Short method . - Implement the Static Hashing using any one method . - Arrange words in dictionary order using Binary Search Tree In order Traversal .

-COURSE-VII: INFORMATION THEORY AND CODING
+COURSE-VII : INFORMATION THEORY AND CODING

-Learner will be able to formulate equations for entropy, mutual information and channel capacity of all types of channels.
+Learner will be able to formulate equations for entropy, mutual information and channel capacity of or all types of channels.